basakoral/INFOMVIS2023-2024/labs/week1/lab.md

 #### Activity 3

-In this activity you will use CSS to add custom styles to your HTML file.
+In this activity, you will use CSS to add custom styles to your HTML file.

 1. **Create an external CSS file ```style.css``` and include it in your HTML document ```basics.html```**